Carl Pei: His net worth and all about the man behind OnePlus, Nothing

 Incredible sales of the flagship phone

-Though the strategy was initially criticised, it paid off and, according to Forbes, the company said that its revenue for 2014, completing the first year of its launch, was more than USD 300 million.
+Though the strategy was initially criticised, it paid off and, according to Forbes, the company said that its revenue for 2014, completing the first year of its launch, was more than USD 300 million (INR 2482 crore approx.).
 It had surpassed sales of over half a million handsets by November 2014 and “almost a million” in the first six months.

-Speaking to Forbes in November 2014, Pei said that the sales figure was achieved on the back of an advertising budget of just USD 300.
+Speaking to Forbes in November 2014, Pei said that the sales figure was achieved on the back of an advertising budget of just USD 300 (INR 24,823.62).

 “All that money was spent experimenting on different types of Facebook ads.
 We found that we’ve now reached a critical mass of users, and they are helping us spread the word organically,” he said.